Delta Phi Epsilon (professional): Sorority

 Another movement to make the fraternity coed emerged in the late 1960s.
 During the 1972 National Convention, members voted to amend the bylaws to admit female members.
 However, the amendment ultimately failed because the members did not approve it a second time at either of the next two conventions.

 In June 1972, the Alpha chapter at Georgetown changed to include both a fraternity and a sorority of the Delta Phi Epsilon Professional Foreign Service.
 The two groups operated separately when it came to recruiting and initiating members.
 However, the two groups worked together for professional and social programs.

 The Alpha chapter of the sorority held its first initiation on February 24, 1973.
-A second chapter of the sorority, Epsilon chapter, was founded at UC Berkeley in 2003.
+A second chapter of the sorority, the Epsilon chapter, was founded at UC Berkeley in 2003.

 In January 2021, the American University chapter withdrew from the national organization, saying that the national board "was unrepresentative of its values."
 The group continued as the local organization Sisterhood for International Engagement.

 Co-educational

 In 2016, the fraternity's National Convention endorsed a proposal for joint fraternity-sorority projects, including publishing a peer-reviewed Delta Phi Epsilon Journal of Foreign Affairs, operating a scholarship competition for students who had been initiated into Delta Phi Epsilon, and holding an annual symposium promoting alumni and student international relations research.
 This project developed into the Delta Phi Epsilon Foreign Affairs Council, incorporated and recognized as a 501(c)(3) nonprofit educational organization in 2016.
 The council originally selected its leaders from Delta Phi Epsilon members to support international relations education, promote public engagement in foreign policy, and provide career development tools to Delta Phi Epsilon brothers and sisters.

-In 2016, the first co-ed chapter, Delta chapter, was founded at the University of Southern California by Jacob Lokshin and eleven other USC students.
+In 2016, the first co-ed chapter, the Delta chapter, was founded at the University of Southern California by Jacob Lokshin and eleven other USC students.
 The Gamma chapter also merged the sorority and fraternity into a single co-ed chapter in 2016.
 However, some of the national fraternity's leadership continue to oppose the admission of women.